-Hope for the Oppressed
+Hope for the Weary

 Oppression is a loaded term, full of emotion, subjectivity and deception.
 Yet we must ask, who are the captives that Jesus came to set free?
 Who are the oppressed and who are the oppressors?